 Certainly, we can.
 Whether you know it or not, vinegar is a natural cleaner.
 So, if you are left with no options to clean your guitar, and you do not even want to put harmful material on the fretboard, then we suggest you try cleaning it with vinegar.

-Hence, if you are considering to use some natural cleaning products for cleaning your guitar’s fretboard, try vinegar.
+Hence, if you are considering using some natural cleaning products for cleaning your guitar’s fretboard, try vinegar.

 4- Clean the Fretboard With Water

 It may sound weird, but it is completely possible to clean your guitar’s fretboard with water.
-Most companies suggest timely clean your guitar’s fretboard with a wet cloth soaked in clean water.
+Most companies suggest timely cleaning your guitar’s fretboard with a wet cloth soaked in clean water.